ncatlab/nlab-content/pages/10667.md

 ## Idea

 Since there are several meanings of _[[spectrum]]_ there are accordingly several things one may mean by "spectral geometry".
+Most of those belong either to the geometry as seen either by point spectra of [[spectral theory]] (of operators, families of operators, operator algebras, rings, associative algebras, abelian categories etc.), or by spectra in the sense of [[stable homotopy theory]] like [[symmetric spectra]], $E_\infty$-spectra, ring spectra...

 ### Geometry seen by operator spectra